 How to Process Stevia Plants

-When sweetening with powdered leaves, use about 1/8 teaspoon of dried stevia to equal the sweetness of 1 teaspoon of sugar.
-A general rule of thumb is that 2 tablespoons of stevia powder equals 1 cup of sugar.
-Remember, while stevia will withstand the heat of cooking, it will not caramelize like sugar or feed yeast for breads,
+of thumb is that 2 tablespoons of stevia powder equals 1 cup of sugar.
+Remember, while stevia will withstand the

 How to Make Stevia Extract

-Start with clean stevia leaves, either fresh or dried.
-I rinse off my fresh leaves and give them a spin in the salad spinner.
+either fresh or dried.
+I rinse off my fresh leaves and give them a spin in the

-Chop the stevia leaves.
-Place the chopped leaves in a glass jar, and then pour in enough vodka to cover the leaves.
+chopped leaves in a glass jar, and then pour in enough vodka to cover the

 Label the jar and put in a cool spot out of direct sunlight for two days, shaking or mixing gently a few times per day.

-I planted Avalanche snow peas, or, as they are sometimes called, edible pea pods, as soon as I could work the ground which this year was March 27th just six days into Spring.
+I planted Avalanche snow peas, or, as they are sometimes called, edible pea pods, as soon as I could work the ground which this year was March 27thjust six days into Spring.
 It was a beautiful Spring day of 67 degrees on the eastern plains of Colorado with a spectacular Rocky Mountain backdrop.
 True to their name, the peas have been snowed on three times, so far.
 The last snow was on May 20, with a 4- inch heavy, wet snowfall after two weeks of 70 degree weather.
 That’s a Rocky Mountain Spring for you!
 Undeterred, they sprouted within 10-12 days and flourished in the cool, damp weather of early spring.

 From Seeds